heptastar/HitTechBlog/README.md

 # ATTENTION!!!
-This is HitTechBlog V1 version, ONLY FOR PURE TEXT USER WITH 5G SPACE, if you want a note-taking and blog system to support both text and image, then please to use our HitTechBlogV2 https://github.com/heptastar/HitTechBlogV2
+This is HitTechBlog V1 version, ONLY FOR PURE TEXT USER WITH 5G FREE SPACE (enough for your data volume from born to retire), if you want a note-taking and blog system to support both text and image, then please to use our HitTechBlogV2 https://github.com/heptastar/HitTechBlogV2

 # HitTechBlog - A ZERO COST INDEPENDENT blog cms system based on Cloudflare D1 and Cloudflare Pages
 ## 0. Demo